ngds/documents/Catalog_Repository_Discussions.md

     Data center aware
 Best used: If you need dynamic queries.
 If you prefer to define indexes, not map/reduce functions.
 If you need good performance on a big DB.
 If you wanted CouchDB, but your data changes too much, filling up disks.
 For example: For most things that you would do with MySQL or PostgreSQL, but having predefined columns really holds you back.

+* **Couch vs Mongo comments**: Seems that we don't really need the extra processing power that Mongo provides, and master-master DB replication that Couch provides can be really useful.
+We know Couch already, and like that the views can be constructed to do edits without anything predefined.

 ### Amazon: Files on EC2 with an S3 back-end
 * Recommended by Ryan